cdworschak/dolmenwood/general.md

 # Dolmenwood campaign details and overview

+## fort vulgar rumours
+* The burnt cottage: To the north, in a clearing of rotting firs, is the burnt remains of a cottage (0603).
+At night, strange voices whisper and murmur angrily to one another in the dark.
+* Derodand Manor: Heading up Quogg’s Creek takes you past Derodand Manor (0704), home to Lady Emelda Haeroth, a noble of House Harrowmoor.
+The lady lives as a recluse, hiding the skeletons of the rest of her family, whom she murdered with evil magic.

 ## high hankle rumours
 * The Orange: Sir Hoarsent Waverly is the Baron’s closest friend and the finest knight in the land.
 Despite his frequent romantic dalliances, there is talk someone has finally captured his heart
 * A like friend: Lord Malbleat has been seen in the company of the Baron, bonding with a fellow aesthete.
 In private, the Baron has promised to help the longhorn get the upper hand in his conflict with Lord Ramius.